 After our bellies were full, we headed for the infamous Temple Bar neighborhood known for their crowded pubs full of patrons, lushes, and live music.
 We stopped by the legendary pub, The Temple Bar, for a cider and people watching before carrying on for a stroll around the town.

 The more I explore England and Europe, the more I realize how similar cities are.
 We walked over the O’Connell Bridge, which felt very reminiscent of our walks across the bridges in London, Rome, and other parts of Europe.
-Our final stop on our way day, Reyna Meditterrean Grill.
+Our final stop of the day, Reyna Meditterrean Grill.
 The perfect way to seal a beautiful day in Dublin.

 What do you think?